 There is normally a Waimea twilight parade on the Big Island.
 This year it has for the first time gone virtual.
 Participants can submit videos of up to 20 seconds sharing their home, office, or vehicle decorations.
 Those will be edited into a long video accompanied by Hawaii Island artists and will be on Facebook and Instagram from December 20.
 Check it out here.

 The first known Christmas in Hawaii occurred in 1786, here on Kauai when a merchant ship was anchored and the crew celebrated Christmas with roast pig.
 While merchant ships have been replaced by Matson container ships, the tradition of roast pig continues to this day.

-Before westerners arrived, Hawaiians enjoyed Makahihi, a winter festival which prohibited all wars.
-Lasting from about November to February, work stopped, offerings were made and feasts, dance, sport and other celebrations occurred.
+Before westerners arrived, Hawaiians enjoyed Makahihi, a winter festival that prohibited all wars.
+Lasting from about November to February, work stopped, offerings were made and feasts, dance, sport, and other celebrations occurred.

-However you plan to celebrate these long welcome holiday weekends, enjoy.
+However you plan to celebrate the holidays, enjoy.

-And from our family to yours, Mele Kalikimaka, Hau’oli Hanukaha, and Hau’oli Makahiki Hou He ‘Ohana Nani!
+And from the Beat of Hawaii, we wish you Mele Kalikimaka, Hau’oli Hanukaha, and Hau’oli Makahiki Hou.